Close

 Our Approach

-• To give students the enabling to value the benefits to wellbeing of being in a natural landscape, and to give them confidence and skills to return independently.
+• enable students to value the benefits of wellbeing of being in a natural landscape, and to give them confidence and skills to return independently.

-If this small-scale pilot project is successful, it is hoped that it will provide a model for further opportunities with young people from Furness College in the future.
+It is hoped that this small scale project will provide a model for further opportunities with young people from Furness College.

 Top